EventStore/documentation/docs/clients/grpc/README.md

 # Clients

-Learn how to use the EventStoreDB client libraries to interact with the database.
+Learn how to use the KurrentDB client libraries to interact with the database.

 <Catalog/>